Hayden1204/30sCraft/README.md

 - Improved event logging.
 - Reduced memory and CPU use.
 - Supports email accounts and [Classic Protocol Extensions](http://wiki.vg/Classic_Protocol_Extension).
-- /help Command, to find the important things with ease.

 ## Changes from FemtoCraft